Can a spring fork be made into an air fork

 • Cost: Converting a spring fork into an air fork can be expensive, considering the added cost of purchasing new components and the labor involved in the modification process.
 It may be more cost-effective to sell the spring fork and invest in a purpose-built air fork instead.

-See also How to fork safemoon contract
+See also How to make wool flowers with a fork

 Overall, while it may be possible to convert a spring fork into an air fork, it is a complex and potentially expensive process that should only be undertaken by those with the necessary expertise and resources.